Public ‘angry and upset’ over Downing Street party claims, minister accepts

 A spokesman for Scotland Yard said: “The Metropolitan Police Service is aware of widespread reporting relating to alleged breaches of the Health Protection Regulations at Downing Street on May 20 2020 and is in contact with the Cabinet Office.”

-The latest row over Whitehall parties and Mr Johnson’s alleged attendance was seized on by Labour, with shadow climate change secretary Ed Miliband telling Sky News: “How can he lead the country through these difficult times, get people to follow public health advice, if he has so flagrantly breached the rules?
+The latest row over Whitehall parties and Mr Johnson’s alleged attendance was seized on by Labour.

-“I mean, this is not some accidental thing.
-This is a party invite.
-I think it’s extraordinary that the civil servant in question was part of a culture that would be inviting people to this party.”
+Sir Keir Starmer said: “Boris Johnson, your deflections and distractions are absurd.

+“Not only did you know about the parties in Downing Street, you attended them.

 The Liberal Democrats said if rules were found to be broken then “those responsible should face the full force of the law”.